fbpx

-In a lively Hanukkah celebration, nearly 120 people, 85 of whom were English- and Russian-speaking secular Jews, gathered at Plummer Park in West Hollywood to celebrate the Festival of Lights.
+Against the backdrop of a cool December evening, nearly 120 people, 85 of whom were English- and Russian-speaking secular Jews, gathered at Plummer Park in West Hollywood to celebrate the Festival of Lights.
 The event, organized to strengthen ties between the Seventh-day Adventist Church and Los Angeles’ Russian-speaking Jewish community, emphasized religious freedom and cultural heritage, and was enriched by musical performances.

 Opening remarks for the evening, primarily delivered in Russian, centered on the importance of religious freedom in America and its parallels to the Hanukkah story.
 Speakers expressed gratitude for the opportunity to openly honor their faith, drawing connections between the Maccabean revolt and broader struggles for religious liberty throughout history.